SkylerJohnson102020/reading-notes/README.md

 # Learning About Markdown

 ## What I have learned so far.
 Learning a new language is not easy, it takes time.
-To my musician colleagues out there, learning a new computer language such Markdow is just like learning how to read music; it isn't a spoken language, but more of one you read and translate.
+To my musician colleagues out there, learning a new computer language such Markdown is just like learning how to read music; it isn't a spoken language, but more of one you read and translate.
 You can do a lot with this language to build your own website.
 For example, I can make headings using the # symbol.
-I can use anywhere from one # for my largest heading like the one and the top of this page, or I can use six # to show my smallest heading like the one below.
+I can use anywhere from one # for my largest heading, like the one and the top of this page, or I can use six # to show my smallest heading like the one below.

 ###### The smallest heading size using six #.